 Lectins, Phytates and Gluten Free Diet

-We talk about gluten ~ Gluten is a sticky, water soluble protein that is found in grains like wheat, barley, rye and triticale (a cross between wheat and rye) For people who are gluten intolerant grains can cause discomfort, digestive problems, skin conditions, depression, nerve pain, joint pain, lack of energy, arthritis, diabetes and much more including Celiac disease.
+We talk about gluten ~ Gluten is a sticky, water-soluble protein that is found in grains like wheat, barley, rye and triticale (a cross between wheat and rye).
+Grains that contain gluten will cause discomfort for people who have Celiac disease or are gluten intolerant.
+The health issues associated with gluten intolerance can be digestive problems, skin conditions, depression and lack of energy.
+In celiac disease, the body’s immune system attacks its own tissues, triggered by gluten in the diet.
 Grains like corn, rice and oats have similar proteins that may cause problems over time.

 Let’s discuss phytates (phytic acid) ~ is a mineral blocker that prevents absorption of calcium, copper, zinc, iron and magnesium.
 The phytic acid is found in grains, legumes and nuts.
-By sprouting grains, evidence shows increase of vital vitamins and break down of the phytic acid.
+By sprouting grains, evidence shows an increase of vital vitamins and break down of the phytic acid

 Fermentation ~ for moderate to high lectin foods you choose to keep in your diet, fermentation virtually eliminates lectins.

-Sprouting ~ increases nutritional value of vitamins and break downs the phytic acid
+Sprouting ~ increases nutritional value of vitamins and breaks down the phytic acid

 Diversify ~ this means rotate your diet.
 A well balanced healthy mostly low lectin and phytate diet will offer enough nutrition to negate the impact of the occasional moderate level lectin and phytate sources.